Amity, New Farm: History

 Amity is a single-storeyed timber residence fronting the Bulimba Reach of the Brisbane River at New Farm.
-The house was built in 1892 for Thomas Welsby (1858-1941), a prominent Brisbane businessman, politician, historian and sportsman.
+The house was built in 1892 for Thomas Welsby (1858–1941), a prominent Brisbane businessman, politician, historian and sportsman.

 Thomas Welsby was born at Ipswich in November 1858 and educated at John Scott's School in Ipswich and Ipswich Boys Grammar School.
 He worked for the Bank of New South Wales and Australian Joint Stock Bank in Brisbane before leaving to practise as a public accountant, trustee and auditor in 1884.
 He became a member of the Brisbane Stock Exchange, operated a shipping partnership and audited the Brisbane Municipal Council accounts in 1893.

-He was a member of the Booroodabin Divisional Board in 1893-1902 (chairman 1897-1900), and chairman of the New Farm State School committee in 1899-1908.
-He was instrumental in the formation of the Engineering Supply Company of Australia in 1903, was a director of the Royal Bank of Queensland, and had interests with Sir Robert Philp (Premier of Queensland 1899-1903 and 1907–08) in mining and with GC Willocks, a railway contractor.
+He was a member of the Booroodabin Divisional Board in 1893–1902 (chairman 1897–1900), and chairman of the New Farm State School committee in 1899–1908.
+He was instrumental in the formation of the Engineering Supply Company of Australia in 1903, was a director of the Royal Bank of Queensland, and had interests with Sir Robert Philp (Premier of Queensland 1899–1903 and 1907–08) in mining and with GC Willocks, a railway contractor.
 Welsby was also a trustee for the Mount Garnet railway debentureholders (1901–15), and chairman of Queensland Brewery Ltd (1907–19).

 He stood unsuccessfully for the Queensland Legislative Assembly as a candidate for Fortitude Valley in the 1899, 1902 and 1909 Queensland elections.
-As a Ministerialist he won North Brisbane in 1911 and held Merthyr from 1912-15.
+As a Ministerialist he won North Brisbane in 1911 and held Merthyr from 1912 to 1915.
 Nicknamed "Bung Bung", he generally disliked parliamentary life.

 Welsby loved history and sport.
 He was foundation honorary treasurer (1913), president (1936–37) and vice-president (1917–36, 1937–41) of the Historical Society of Queensland.
 He advocated that government subsidise the society to collect Queensland's early records, and he bequeathed his large library to the society and his portrait hangs over the entrance.
 Welsby also wrote seven books about the history of the Moreton Bay region.